discoverygarden/bcelndora/docs/devops.md

   kubernetes.io/hostname: beln-arca-dc.dc.sfu.ca
 ```

 `ingress.yaml` is used by the services which require ingress.
-Currently that
+Currently only
-only contains cantaloupe and drupal.
-It needs to be updated with the hostname
+cantaloupe and drupal.
+It needs to be updated with the public hostname of the
-of the site.
+site.

 ```yaml
 ingress: